 I learned early that I could not be everyone or everything to my daughter, and I’m grateful to call Ms. B part of my village.
 She enriches my daughter’s life in a way only the BEST coaches and mentors can.
 My daughter is growing into a more confident, self-possessed young lady and I am certainly a better parent because of Ms. B.

 My husband and I said “Let’s have a baby!”
 We did not say, “Let’s be teachers, behavioral psychologists, tutors, counselors, etc.!”
-Ms. B helps mind the gap where are expertise ends.
+Ms. B helps mind the gap where our expertise ends.
 We still have to put in the work ourselves, but we couldn't do this gig without her.

 Brianna has been in our lives for the past few years - providing us with the tools needed to be successful parents to a rising teen with AD/HD and dyslexia.
 Her patience, compassion, genuine concern, and advocacy were many of the traits we looked for in a counselor/coach.
 She brought her 'A' game to every session and challenged our teen to become the best independent, individual he could become.
 She provided our teen with all the tools to be successful and then allowed him to make the choices a young adult must make in order to figure things out for himself.
 We have been blessed by the time Brianna has been guiding/coaching all of us - connecting us to valuable resources and creating them when they seemed not to exist.